-For all the tourist attraction we went to, we found that everyone spoke a little English so it was easy enough to buy tickets.
-Although, some museums did not translate from Russian to English and we ended up skipping a couple of attractions because of this.
+For all the tourist attractions we went to, we found that everyone spoke a little English so it was easy enough to buy tickets.
+Although, some museums did not translate from Russian to English and we skipped a couple of attractions because of this.

 5. Best Currency to Exchanging Money for Roubles

 The best currencies to exchange in Russia are US Dollars and Euros.
 Other currencies do not get a very good rate.

 Only change money at banks, hotels and airport exchange bureaux.
 It is an offence to change money from street traders.
 Most major banks and currency exchanges will sell you Roubles as well.

 6. Debit/Credit Cards are not widely accepted